School Music Education Plan (SMEP)

 The Ofsted Report, 'Music in Schools: what hubs must do' concerns the impact that, from April 2014, Music Education Hubs are required to have on leading improvements on the delivery of music curriculum in schools.

-Derbyshire Music Education Hub, led by the Derby & Derbyshire Music Partnership will act proactively in response to a report by having a short Music Development Dialogue meeting with each Derby and Derbyshire school between April 2014 and July 2016.
+Derbyshire Music Education Hub, led by the Derby & Derbyshire Music Partnership will act proactively in response to a report by having a short Music Development Dialogue meeting with each Derby and Derbyshire school.

 The challenges facing music curriculum leaders in primary and secondary schools are recognised and the Music Partnership Curriculum Consultant and School Improvement Adviser aim to develop a framework and provide support for school leaders and staff to understand more about musical learning and what good progress in music looks like.